CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • GOALS • April 2019

-Please note that at the time this article was first written, Bryce Estes was a high school student, and his math and science teachers were Cathy Boucvalt, Steve Curtis, and Bruce Camber.
+Please note: At the time this article was first written, Bryce Estes was a high school student, and his math and science teachers were Cathy Boucvalt, Steve Curtis, and Bruce Camber.
 They asked editors, scholars, and each other, “What is wrong with our simple logic and simple math?”

-A small group of high school students and a few of their teachers have been trying to figure out what to do with an all-encompassing but simple mathematical and geometrical model.
+A small group of high school students and a few of their teachers.
+We have been trying to figure out what to do with an all-encompassing-but-simple mathematical and geometrical model.
 Findings to date are presented with the hope that the academic – scientific community can tell us how best to proceed with our very simple charts.

 Questions and Challenges

 At first we wondered why couldn’t we could not find some vestiges of these charts within our textbooks or someplace on the World Wide Web.
 When Wikipedia rejected our article about it because it was “original research,” Cf. the Ref. , we asked, “Isn’t all this information somewhere within the academic world?
 Stepping back from our charts, we asked, ”Isn’t each column of the chart a very basic continuity equation from a Planck base unit to its largest possible measurement?
 Isn’t continuity the bedrock of order?
 Shouldn’t this be the first principle within our work?”

 The small numbers were impossibly small and the large numbers were impossibly large, yet the 202 notations were relatively manageable.
 The nagging question was, “Is there a problem with our logic and math?”
 It was exponential notation that helped us get comfortable with both extremes and it helped make these numbers more manageable.
 When we learned a little about Leonhard Euler’s equation, we decided that we lived in an exponential universe!
 It has taken time.
 It has been a steep learning curve; we now have feelings or intuitions about the very nature of a number!